jvcyclist/BookLibraryApplication/README.md

 ## More info

-### Application will start on port 8080 on your local host. e.g after build and run you should go to http://localhost:8080/book for get all of books in JSON file.
-Alias /book?="isbn" give you book find by "isbn" identificator. /book?category=computers give you all books which are from computers category.Alias /ratings give you average ratings of authors sorted descending.
-If there are not books matched by isbn User get 404 status code.
-If there are not books matched by category User get empty list.
+### Application will start on port 8080 on your local host.

+###Go to  http://localhost:8080/api/allbooks for get all of books in JSON file.
+(Return in JSON file)

+### Go to http://localhost:8080/api/book/isbn for get book by ISBN (Where is "isbn" you should provide value of isbn) (Return in JSON file)

+### Go to http://localhost:8080/api/books/category  for get book by ISBN (Where is "category" you should provide value of category) (Return in JSON file)

+### Go to http://localhost:8080/api/booksratings for get book authors ratings.
+(Return in JSON file)

+If there are not books matched User get 404 status code.

 #### Used Design Pattern: Composite Pattern.
 Provided json file has complex structure.
 To make main POJO class with book informations which can be mapped from JSON file (VolumeInfo etc.) I compose few objects to make structure similar as Json items.